 The testing was conducted according to the method description with some deviations.
 The circumferential strains have been determined within a relative error of 1.5%, which is larger than what is specified in the ISRM-standard /1/.
-Further, the ISRM-standard /1/ says that the diameter of the loading platens shall not exceed the diameter of the specimen with more than 2 mm.
-The diameter of the loading platens was approximately 4.5 mm larger than the diameter of the specimens in the present tests.
-Moreover, double systems for measuring the axial deformation have been used, which is beyond the specifications in the method description.
+Further, double systems for measuring the axial deformation have been used, which is beyond the specifications in the method description.
 This was conducted as development of the test method specially aimed for high-strength brittle rock.